Using an External Code Editor

 We recommend that you create your own sandbox environment.
 Our free plan is a great solution for testing workflows.

-Once you have set up an account in a test environment, you can add the variables from this installation to your configuration file and update your script.
+Once you have set up an account in a test environment, you can use the test environment values when you run your app tool commands.

 To adapt your script to connect to a test environment:

-1. Download a workflow from your production environment with the command:
+Download an app package from your production environment with the command:

 If you are the only person who is responsible for the customization of your YouTrack installation, you might stop here.
 With this setup, you can safely update your workflows while working exclusively in your favorite development environment.